 You can order books from different library locations for easy pick-up.

-- Requesting Books from Other Libraries in Primo (video: 1:40)
+- Requesting books from other libraries in Omni (video: 1:53)

-Search the Library catalogue to find videos.
+Search the Omni to find videos.
 Under the "Resource Type" drop-down to the right of the search boxes, select "Audio Visual" to limit your search.

 - American History in Video